ashmitkx/ps-asgn/README.md

 1. Go to [mighty-atoll-93874.herokuapp.com](https://mighty-atoll-93874.herokuapp.com/).
 2. Enter one of 'Michael', 'Jim', or 'Dwight' as the handle.
 You can use multiple sessions, each for a different username.
-3. Type some messages.
-Since this app does not use websockets, you will have to press the reload button for new messages to appear.
+3. Type some messages (caution: they are **publically visible**).
+Since this app does not use websockets, you will have to press the refresh button (located in the chatbox) for new messages to appear.

 ## How to clone: